nordlicht/nordlicht/README.md

 *nordlicht* is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

-The header image shows an Aurora Borealis, which is also called "Nordlicht" in German.
+The header image shows an Aurora Borealis, which is called "Nordlicht" in German.
 The picture was taken in Greenland during the [Shelios 2012 expedition](http://shelios.com/sh2012) and is available under the [Creative Commons Attribution-NonCommercial License](https://creativecommons.org/licenses/by-nc/2.0/).